How does Satan hinder Christians from doing God's will?

 But He gives a greater grace.
 Therefore it says, “GOD IS OPPOSED TO THE PROUD, BUT GIVES GRACE TO THE HUMBLE.”
 Submit therefore to God.
 Resist the devil and he will flee from you.
 James 4:6-7 (NASB)

 So, we are warned to resist the devil in the area of pride.
 That is, the devil wants us to commit the sin of pride.
-Therefore, the way in which Satan hinders Christians from doing God’s will is to motivate them to be proud.
+Therefore, one way in which Satan hinders Christians from doing God’s will is to motivate them to be proud.

 Another common area in which Satan tempts people to commit sin is in the area of sexual activity.
 For example, in 1 Corinthians 7:3-5, God tells Christian husbands and wives that their spouse owns their body.
 God tells married couples that they cannot refuse to engage in sexual activity with each other, except by agreement; and then couples can only delay sexual activity for a short time.
 That is the message of verse 5.